n8n vs Make vs Zapier: Honest Comparison (2026)

 Integration Count: Does It Matter?

-This is where Zapier loves to flex:
+This is the number Zapier loves to show off:

-- Zapier: 7,000+ integrations
+- Zapier: 7,000+ apps it plugs into

-- Make: 1,800+ integrations
+- Make: 1,800+ apps it plugs into

 Self-Hosted vs. Cloud: The Real Trade-Off

-Why self-hosting might not be for you:
+Why running it yourself might not suit you:

 Where Each Platform Wins